Unit VII. Presence

 acknowledge it here.
 We discovered it in Yoga and Buddhism as Prajna.

-very subtle and comes from your own experience.
-For example, you may
+is very subtle and comes from your own experience.
+For example, you

-be talking to someone and somehow you know they are lying to you.
-You
+may be talking to someone and somehow you know they are lying to you.

-also know that there is no point in confronting them because they would deny
+You also know that there is no point in confronting them because they would

-it and you have no objective proof.
-This is a felt sense and it may
+deny it and you have no objective proof.
+This is a felt sense and it

 are at least 26 known senses, to which we give overt attention to only five.